-Semilla is a very useful restaurant: it’s open every day, and it’s large enough that you can usually book a table on the same day.
+Semilla is a very useful restaurant: it’s open on Sunday, and it’s large enough that you can usually book a table on the same day.
 The menu is large enough to make most people happy, including vegetarians.
 The wine list, including a lengthy selection available by the glass, is well-priced and always full of wines I want to drink.
 The generous air-conditioning has saved more than one sweaty summer night.
 The staff, led by jovial owners Juan Sanchez and Drew Harré are kind and professional.

 However, to focus only on these practical matters is to ignore the delightful fact that food here is really, really good.
 One winter evening, I tasted four different dishes based on a biche (deer) brought in by hunters.
 Last week during the heat wave I swooned for bright green beans with nectarines, and many other dishes tailored made for summer ingredients and sweltering temperatures.
 Rarely does a restaurant respond so well to both the season and the needs of their customers.
 For that reason, I find coming back year after year.
 One of our favorite restaurants in Saint-Germain.